-The Chinese government can exercise influence in the United Kingdom through a number of mechanisms: repression in China that affects China-related work, such as the new Foreign NGO Management Law; remote cybermonitoring; the creation of new institutions it controls; collaborations based on Chinese funding, with strings attached; control of Chinese nationals in the United Kingdom; and reporting on or pressuring domestic institutions and individuals in the United Kingdom.
+The Chinese government can exercise influence in the United Kingdom through a number of mechanisms: repression in China that affects Chinarelated work, such as the new Foreign NGO Management Law; remote cybermonitoring; the creation of new institutions it controls; collaborations based on Chinese funding, with strings attached; control of Chinese nationals in the United Kingdom; and reporting on or pressuring domestic institutions and individuals in the United Kingdom.
 The targets of such influence activities include the communities these actors serve: students, clients, and the wider public.

-Chinese scholars and students in the United Kingdom (as of March 2018, some 170,000) register with the Chinese Students and Scholars Association UK, which organizes political education events and is supposed to monitor its members in accordance with its "patriotic" mission.
-Reportedly, students at some universities in the United Kingdom have also established Chinese Communist Party cells.
-The use of the CSSA UK to monitor dissent among Chinese students in the United Kingdom is a direct violation of the principles of the United Kingdom's democracy.
+Chinese scholars and students in the United Kingdom (some 170,000 as of March 2018) register with the Chinese Students and Scholars Association (CSSA) UK, which organizes political education events and is supposed to monitor its members in accordance with its "patriotic" mission.10 Reportedly, students at some universities in the United Kingdom have also established Chinese Communist Party cells.11 The use of the CSSA UK to monitor dissent among Chinese students in the United Kingdom is a direct violation of the principles of the United Kingdom's democracy.
+The RUSI report suggests that CSSAs were used to "drown out protesters" during premier Li Keqiang's 2014 visit to the country.
+In 2017, Durham University's CSSA barricaded a debate at which a Falun Gong supporter was to speak; the debating society was contacted by the embassy, asking that the speaking invitation be withdrawn and accusing the group of harming the bilateral Golden Era.12

-Institutions created or managed by the Chinese authorities include the country's twenty-nine Hanban-managed Confucius Institutes as well as the new Peking University HSBC Business School Oxford Campus-the first overseas campus of a Chinese university.
+Institutions created or managed by the Chinese authorities include the country's twenty-nine Hanban-managed Confucius Institutes as well as the new Peking University HSBC Business School Oxford Campus the first overseas campus of a Chinese university.
 These institutions have triggered some concerns.
-They openly discriminate against certain groups, such as Falun Gong practitioners who are excluded from employment, as North American cases have shown.
-Reportedly, agreements with universities that host Confucius Institutes require adherence to Chinese law according to Hanban policies and they are subject to nondisclosure agreements.
-The concern that these institutions practice (self-)censorship is somewhat mitigated as long as the authorship of censored accounts is clear and robust and critical discussion takes place elsewhere in the United Kingdom.
+They openly discriminate against certain groups, such as Falun Gong practitioners, who are excluded from employment, as North American cases have shown.13 Reportedly, agreements with universities that host Confucius Institutes require adherence to Chinese law according to Hanban policies and they are subject to nondisclosure agreements.14 The concern that these institutions practice (self-)censorship is somewhat mitigated as long as the authorship of censored accounts is clear and robust and critical discussion takes place elsewhere in the United Kingdom.

-Activities benefitting from Chinese funding or commercial ties with China are all the more concerning when Chinese influence is less easy to trace.
-It is impossible to tell, for example, if Huawei's donation to Chatham House's Asia-Pacific program will affect this venerable institution's independence and if UK universities' selfcensorship on their Chinese campuses will bleed into their home bases.
-It is clear, on the other hand, that funding provided to research students and researchers who come to the United Kingdom from China leads to self-censorship.
-The increased role of the China Scholarship Council, a PRC-funded grant provider, is therefore of great concern, as it clearly would not approve projects that might anger China's government.
-UK-based publishing in China gives rise to concerns about censorship, as in the case of Cambridge University Press temporarily censoring the online version of its journal China Quarterly in China to accommodate government censorship requests.
+Activities benefiting from Chinese funding or commercial ties with China are all the more concerning when Chinese influence is less easy to trace.
+It is impossible to tell, for example, if Huawei's donation to Chatham House's Asia-Pacific program will affect this venerable institution's independence and if UK universities' self-censorship on their Chinese campuses will bleed into their home bases.15 It is clear, on the other hand, that funding provided to research students and researchers who come to the United Kingdom from China leads to self-censorship.
+The increased role of the China Scholarship Council, a PRC-funded grant provider, is therefore of great concern, as it clearly would not approve projects that might anger China's government.16 UK-based publishing in China gives rise to concerns about censorship, as in the case of Cambridge University Press temporarily censoring the online version of its journal China Quarterly in China to accommodate government censorship requests.17